extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/overview.rst

 manually, complete the following steps:

 .. note::
-    To use the |ipf| to configure an IP Fabric without ZTP enabled, your environment must meet these prerequisites:
+    To use the DC Fabric suite to configure an IP Fabric without ZTP enabled, your environment must meet these prerequisites:

      * Switches are physically connected in a leaf-spine topology.